BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Server virtualization management tools fall into two basic categories -- management and monitoring.
 Management tools can provide the ability to perform basic maintenance tasks, such as creating or removing VMs, provisioning storage or migrating a VM from one host server to another.
 In effect, the tool allows for comprehensive management of the entire server virtualization infrastructure.

-Although virtualization systems management tools are first and foremost tools for managing VMs and host servers, the various vendors tend to offer a number of capabilities that go far beyond basic VM management.
+Although virtualization systems management tools are and foremost tools for managing VMs and host servers, the various vendors tend to offer a number of capabilities that go far beyond basic VM management.
 For example, some of the available tools allow VMs to be generated from templates and may also include various automation features.
 For instance, Microsoft's software makes it possible to consolidate VMs onto the fewest number of host servers at night, and then shut down the unused hosts as a way of saving power.

 Other tools, such as Foglight from Dell, are oriented more toward monitoring and optimization.
 Such software is designed to monitor for possibly problematic conditions and then generate alerts so that an administrator can take corrective actions.
 In some cases, the software even offers single-click remediation.
-Some of the available products have the ability to detect hardware resources that are being wasted through oversized VMs, abandoned images and unused templates, and then reclaim those resources.
+Some of the available products have the ability to detect hardware resources that are being wasted through oversized VMs, images and unused templates, and then reclaim those resources.

 Occasionally, server virtualization management tools go far beyond basic virtualization management and provide features and capabilities that you might not expect from a management tool.
 Probably the best example of this is Microsoft's System Center Virtual Machine Manager, which has the ability to create and manage private clouds.